Editing SDK docs

 Main usage section

-By default, USAGE.md and the SDK Example Usage section in the main README.md file will showcase a usage example from a random operation in the OpenAPI document.
-You can specify one or more operations to be used as the main usage example by setting the x-speakeasy-usage-example: true extension to any operation in the OpenAPI document.
+By default, USAGE.md and the SDK Example Usage section in the main README.md file showcase a usage example from a random operation in the OpenAPI document.
+To specify one or more operations to be used as the main usage example, set the x-speakeasy-usage-example: true extension to any operation in the OpenAPI document.

 The x-speakeasy-usage-example extension can be further configured to associate each usage snippet with a custom header, description, and relative positioning.